bernie-skipole/remscope/docs/index.md

 ## backups

-The python script backup.py is automatically run weekly, it creates a database backup file and saves the file to the backups directory.
-A backup has been created using default keys, but these are publicly available on the git repository.
+The python script backup.py is automatically run weekly, it creates an encrypted database backup file and saves the file to the backups directory.
+A backup has been created using default encryption keys, but these are publicly available on the git repository.

 The file www/astrodata/maindb/backup.py should be inspected, and a new encryption key should be created, and recorded.
 If a new encryption key is created, it should also be set into restore.py